mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Test the stability of the USB vs optical inputs of QtDAQ, somehow
 - [ ] Andy will pull me into the third year project to do coincidence method for activity of a source and then do efficiency of detectors
 - [ ] Use MC to simulate detectors to get the geometric term for efficiency calculation
-- [ ] Try with the MAXIQ board to see if there's any info I can gain from pulse length etc
 - [ ] Test the new medium sphere after glued and painted.
 Compare to old data